phalcon-orphanage/docs/en/reference/tutorial.rst

 Designing a sign up form
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Now we will change the index.phtml view to add a link to a new controller named "signup".
-Its goal is to allow users to sign up in some application.
+Now we will change the index.phtml view file, to add a link to a new controller named "signup".
+The goal is to allow users to sign up in our application.

 .. code-block:: php